 Currently, Derek is the editor for

 both founded by award-winning documentary director

-In May 2020 his pictures were published in EMS World magazine, garnering the center spread with his photos from the front lines of the COVID-19 pandemic in
+His pictures are heavily published in EMS World magazine, garnering the center spread with his photos from the front lines of the COVID-19 pandemic in

 Derek also holds a Bachelor of Science in Emergency Health Science from UT Health San Antonio, which he graduated cum laude, an Associate's of Art degree in Social and Behavioral Science from Berkeley City College, graduating with High Honors,